LEARNING

 Towards more professionalization

-Since 2008, ECE proposes to students to follow their engineering course in alternation, under apprenticeship contract.
+Since 2008, ECE has offered students the opportunity to follow their engineering course in a work-study format through an apprenticeship contract.
 The school thus responds to a strong demand from companies wishing to train engineers who are perfectly operational at the end of their studies.

-The engineering curriculum under apprenticeship contract allows to alternate periods in the company (the apprentice puts into practice the lessons given at the school) and at the ECE (the school brings to the apprentice the necessary knowledge for the future missions that will be entrusted to him in the company).
+The engineering curriculum under an apprenticeship contract allows students to alternate between periods within a company (where they apply the lessons taken at the school) and at ECE, where they acquire the necessary knowledge for their future professional assignments.

 The work-study program under an apprenticeship contract is open to students with a BAC+2 or BAC+3 (DUT, BUT, Technical and Computer Science Specialties, Adaptation Technicien Supérieur, Preparatory Program, Bachelor’s Degree or Professional License).

-In the 2nd year of the engineering cycle (ING4), apprentices choose their specialization major from among five:
+In the 2nd year of the engineering degree (ING4), apprentices choose their specialization major from among five:

 Data & AI